kevinbeaty/underarm/README.md

 ### Callback Processes

-Transducers are normally consumed by reduce, but since they are designed to be independent, we can use them in a variety of processes that consume an input and produce a result, such as [CSP][3].
-We can also create a process using a simple callback where each call advances a step in the process.
+Transducers can be consumed by reduce, but since they are designed to be independent, we can use them in a variety of contexts that consume an input and produce a result, such as [CSP][3].
+We can also create a process using a callback where each call advances a step in the process.
 These can be used as event handlers (like the [demo][4]).

 Uses [transduce-push][17] to create push streams from transducers.